dzyla/Follow_Relion_gracefully/README.md

-The downloading process of Hugo is now managed through a Python function, which should ensure that you receive the version corresponding to your operating system.
+The downloading process of Hugo is now managed through a Python function, which should ensure that you receive the version corresponding to your operating system and platform.

 5. Type: